Blog

 • Poor indoor air quality

-Airflow balancing is essential to ensure that each zone receives the correct amount of conditioned air.
+Airflow balancing ensures each zone receives the correct amount of conditioned air.
+Without balancing, some spaces may become too cold while others remain too warm.

 • Duct sizing and layout